 - improve the quality of their writing;

-- develop their research skills;
+- develop their research skills; and

 Benefits for Faculty

 A direct result of the TRAC Fellows program will be improvement in the quality of student writing.
 Faculty who value good writing will enjoy reading better student work without having to devote precious time to the teaching of writing.
 In the TRAC Fellows, faculty will also have a valuable resource for helping students with assignments that require library and database research.
-TRAC Fellows will also be trained in assisting faculty with integrating “write-to-learn” activities that enhance student engagement with course content.
-Additionally, fellows work with LTS instructional technologists to provide assistance in making the best and most appropriate use of new educational technologies.
+TRAC Fellows will also be trained in assisting faculty with integrating write-to-learn activities that enhance student engagement with course content.
+Additionally, fellows work with LTS Instructional Technologists to provide assistance in making the best and most appropriate use of new educational technologies.
 Ultimately, faculty will benefit from interaction with students in their courses who are increasingly engaged, knowledgeable, and communicative.

 Benefits for the University

 With the help of TRAC Fellows in their courses across the disciplines, students will improve not only at writing and speaking, but at reading and listening as well.
-They will learn course content effectively—more deeply and more broadly—and in ways that are engaged and connected to their lives.
+They will learn course content effectively — more deeply and more broadly — and in ways that are engaged and connected to their lives.
+Students will learn that effective communication includes not only skills of explanation and persuasion, but also the willingness and ability to empathize and understand, to collaborate, to acknowledge, and appreciate and assimilate new, strange, and even opposing views.
+With the TRAC Fellows contributing to a successful Writing Across the Curriculum program, Lehigh will prepare students to compete in a global culture while they also acquire the skills and motivation they will need to make the world a better place.

 Faculty Responsibilities

-To facilitate a robust revision process, faculty who work with TRAC Fellows must agree to require submission of working drafts of all assignments to be TRAC'ed to the TRAC Fellow two weeks in advance of due dates.
+To facilitate a robust revision process, faculty who work with TRAC Fellows must agree to require submission of working drafts of all assignments to be TRACed to the TRAC Fellow two weeks in advance of due dates.
 This time will allow the fellows to provide students with written feedback on their drafts and to hold individual conferences to help students produce their best work and improve as writers.

 How to Request TRAC Fellows for your Courses